HL7/fhir-specialty-rx/input/pages/request-queries.md

 The responder locates the desired patient and completes the query string as follows, based on the submitted patient information:

-- If only the **request includes only the requester's Patient**, the responder performs a matching process and locates the associated patient in its own system.
+- If the **request includes only the requester's Patient**, the responder performs a matching process and locates the associated patient in its own system.
 It appends its Patient ID to each submitted search string.
 - If the **request includes both the requester's Patient and responder's Patient**, the responder confirms the match and then appends its Patient ID to each submitted search string.

 ### Returning the executed search string in the response message